-Q: Is it true that food allergies to shrimp or peanuts will get worse with every accidental exposure?
-I had my first (quite bad) reaction to shrimp at 25 years old.
+Q: Is it true that food allergic reactions to shrimp or other allergens will get worse with every unintended exposure?
+I had a severe reaction to shrimp at 25 years old.
 So the idea of subsequent and worse reactions alarms me.

 Dr. Sicherer: No, it is not true.
-It is a common myth that food-allergic reactions automatically become worse with each exposure.
-However, the correct answer is still worrisome.
+It has become a common myth that food-allergic reactions will automatically become worse with every exposure.
+However, the correct answer to this question is still worrisome.

-The severity of future reactions is unpredictable.
-It could be the same level of seriousness, or it could be less severe or more severe.
+The severity of future reactions is not predictable.
+A subsequent reaction could be the same level of seriousness, or it could be less severe or more severe.

 There are many factors that determine severity of a food-allergic reaction, including the type of food, the amount of the allergen that’s consumed, whether you have asthma, your state of health at the time you ingested the food, how sensitive you are, etc.